It’s an age of the conscious tea consumer.

 Similarly, when a tea shop claims to sell Teazaar teas but sells substandard ones, then this tea shop will be blacklisted and will not be able to cooperate with Teazaar tea farms anymore.

-Together, we are going to decide who is going to be on Teazaar to ensure it’s a community of trustworthy growers and shops, making a good living and minimizing the environmental impact of the tea industry.
+Together, we are going to decide who is going to be on Teazaar's side to ensure it’s a community of trustworthy growers and shops, making a good living and minimizing the environmental impact of the tea industry.

 By partnering together to change the world of tea, we can achieve almost everything.

 In fact, if you want to visit a tea farm, we can arrange a visit for you!
-Not only will Teazaar connect you with one of our tea farms but Renco will go with you and translates so that you can have insightful conversations with those working on the plantations.
-It’s time the transparent tea world is accessible for everyone.n
+Not only will Teazaar connect you with one of our conscious tea farms but Renco will go with you and translate so that you can have insightful conversations with those working on the plantations.
+It’s time for the concscious tea world to become accessible for everyone.

 We can also reach out to tea pickers and learn about their working conditions and the problems that they face.
 Evaluate how tea plantations are affecting the local environment they are in and find ways to reduce that impact.

-More we engage with others involved in the tea world, the better we will be making it.
-At the end, the knowledge we gather on Teazaar community will not only make us secure but will also help us in driving the change we want to see.
+The more we engage with others involved in the tea world, the better we will be making it.
+In the end, the knowledge we gather on Teazaar community will not only make us secure but will also help us in driving the change we want to see.

-Here’s an example where we want you to help us in:
+Here’s an example where we want you to help us with: